Sunday, 8 November 2015

 Have you ever wondered who the bearded man depicted on Zig-Zag rolling papers is?
 Well, for some of us he has been a companion for quite a while, so it seems natural to inquire into the mystery.

-In 1894, the Braunstein Brothers perfected the process of interleaving papers in a zig-zag manner and introduced a cigarette paper booklet under the name Zig-Zag®.
-In 1900, Zig-Zag gained international recognition when they were awarded a gold medal at the Universal Exposition in Paris.
+By 1894, the Braunstein Brothers had perfected the process of interleaving papers in a zig-zag manner when they introduced a cigarette paper booklet under the name Zig-Zag®.
+In 1900, Zig-Zag gained international recognition and were awarded a gold medal at the Universal Exposition in Paris.

 For over 100 years the image of Le Zouave has been part of all Zig-Zag cigarette papers as a tribute to that creative soldier.
-Today, Le Zouave and Zig-Zag are known throughout the world as a premium cigarette paper.
+Today, Le Zouave and Zig-Zag are widely known throughout the world and more specifically among rollers and stoners as a premium cigarette paper.

 Enjoint.